k8-proxy/gp-sharepoint-plugins/README.md

 6. Paste this connection string where `[AzureStorageConnectionString]` appears in Web.config.

 ### Glasswall Rebuild Api Key
 This sample connects to one of the Glasswall Rebuild Api.
 You will need an Api Key to rebuild the files.
-Reacg out to Glasswall Engineering to know how to get the Api Key.
+Reach out to Glasswall Engineering to know how to get the Api Key.
 To successfully run the sample, you must provide an Api Key in Web.config:
 ```xml
 <add key="GwRebuildApiKey" value="[ApiKey]"/>
 ```